zachtaylor1/cprogramming/README.md

 1. Create a Github account (if you already have an account, just login)
 2. Fork this repository.
 3. Clone your fork locally for editing or edit it on Github directly
-4. Edit the file: Scores.txt and add the following line to the end of the file:
+4. Edit the file: scores.csv and add the following line to the end of the file:

     stepikID, 100, Full Name

  5. Commit the file to your local repository
  6. Create a pull-request on your file to be updated in this repository.
 I will need to approve this later.